On the Predictive Power of Representation Dispersion in Language Models: Conclusion

 \section{Conclusion}

-In this work, we showed that representation dispersion—a measure of how a model’s embedding space separates text—serves as both a practical diagnostic and training signal for language models.
-It strongly correlates with downstream performance and can estimate model accuracy without labeled data, aiding efficient model selection.
-Interpolative methods like $k$NN-LM benefit from choosing more dispersive layers for retrieval keys, and actively promoting dispersion during training further improves performance.
+In this work, we showed that representation dispersion serves as both a practical diagnostic and training signal for language models.
 Moving forward, we aim to investigate how representation dispersion interacts with other design choices—such as architectural variations or tokenization strategies—and whether additional regularization signals might further strengthen model robustness and interpretability.
 We hope these directions will inspire new ways to harness embedding geometry for next‐generation language modeling and related tasks.